ziccardi/json-data-validator/README.md

 ### MaxLength Rule

-This rule checks if the value at the specific path as a length less than or equal to the specified length.
+This rule checks if the value has a length less than or equal to the specified length.

 Configuration
 ```json